How to reconcile Square income

-This help guide article covers how to reconcile Square Income.
-Square is similar to SumUp and Zettle in that as well as enabling organisations to accept income payment by card, it's also possible to be used as a till system, with both cash and card transactions being recorded.
+This help guide article covers how to reconcile Square income.
+Square is similar to SumUp and Zettle in that as well as enabling organisations to accept income payment by card, it can also be used as a till system, with both cash and card transactions being recorded.

-• Option 1: Splitting payouts manually using the 'mixed income' option - This can be a good option where you have only a small number of Square Transactions or all transactions are typically either just card donations or relate to just one event (and you wish to bulk together similar income transactions and do the same with fees).
+• Option 1: Splitting payouts manually using the 'mixed income' option - This is a good option if you have only a small number of Square transactions, or all transactions are typically either just card donations, or relate to just one event (where you wish to bulk together similar income transactions in addition to doing the same with fees).

-• Option 2: Adding Square as an account and uploading and reconciling transactions - this option enables you to upload and reconcile the transactions that form part of your Square payouts in a highly automated and efficient way using the quick-match feature in ExpensePlus and avoiding the need to try to manually split payouts into gross income and fees manually.
+• Option 2: Adding Square as a payment processor account and uploading and reconciling transactions - This option enables you to upload and reconcile the transactions that form part of your Square payouts in a highly automated and efficient way using the quick-match feature in ExpensePlus, avoiding the need to manually split payouts into gross income and fees.

 Option 1: Splitting payouts manually using the 'mixed income' option